Travel

 Córdoba 100, Colonia Roma

 If there's one gallery to watch now it's OMR.
 Opened by husband and wife Jaime Riestra and Patricia Ortiz-Monasterio in the 80's on a quiet plaza in the Colonia Roma, it has since established itself as one of the major Mexican galleries on the international arts scene.
-This year, it's opening a new space on Córdoba 100, and their son Cristobal is taking over.
-With a roster of both local and international heavyweights like Candida Höfer, James Turrell, Pia Camil, and Jorge Méndez Blake, we're curious to see what Cristobal, who is known for curating some of their more cutting-edge contemporary shows, has in store.
+In 2016, it opened a space on Córdoba 100, with their son Cristobal taking over.
+With a roster of both local and international heavyweights like Candida Höfer, James Turrell, Pia Camil, and Jorge Méndez Blake, we're curious to see what Cristobal, who is known for curating some of their more cutting-edge contemporary shows, has in store for future exhibitions.

 Panadería Rosetta